 If you are looking for the best Medicare Supplement insurance plan in Virginia, you have 10 plans to choose from.
 You must be enrolled in Medicare Part A and Medicare Part B to qualify.
-Each of the 10 plans is standardized, meaning that no matter which insurance company you purchase a premium from or where you might live — from Richmond to Norfolk and elsewhere in the United States — you get the same coverage.
+Each of the 10 plans is standardized, meaning that no matter which insurance company you purchase from or where you might live — from Richmond to Norfolk and elsewhere in the United States — you get the same coverage.
 However, rates are set by each company.

-Each of the Virginia Medicare Supplement plans offers a different level of coverage to help with healthcare costs, from paying coinsurance and copayments not covered under Original Medicare insurance to paying Medicare Part B deductibles and medical expenses incurred while traveling abroad.
-You can purchase a Medicare Supplement insurance plan in Virginia from a state-authorized Medicare insurance company or through your last employer who offers Medigap insurance as part of a retiree health plan program.
+Each Virginia Medicare Supplement plan offers a different level of coverage to help with healthcare costs, from paying coinsurance and copayments not covered under Original Medicare insurance to paying Medicare Part B deductibles and medical expenses incurred while traveling abroad.
+You can purchase a Medicare Supplement insurance plan from a state-authorized Medicare insurance company or through your last employer who offers Medigap insurance as part of a retiree health plan program.

-Best Types of Medicare Supplement Plans in Virginia
+What are the Best Medicare Supplement Plans in Virginia?